aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/delete-a-specific-picture-from-excel-worksheet/_index.md

 keywords: "Aspose.Cells, Cloud API, delete picture, Excel worksheet, REST"
 description: "Delete a picture from an Excel worksheet using Aspose.Cells Cloud REST API.
 Learn the DELETE endpoint, required parameters, authentication, error codes, and example code."
 weight: 50
+ArticleTitle: "Delete a Picture from an Excel Worksheet – Aspose.Cells Cloud API"
 ---

 This REST API deletes a picture from an Excel worksheet.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API